wpeebles/gangealing/README.md

 conda activate gg
 ```

-If you use your environment, we recommend using the most current version of PyTorch.
+If you use your environment, we currently recommend using PyTorch `1.9.0`.

 ## Running Pre-Trained Models